hoeyi/DataModel/README.md

 ---

 ### DataModel.Expressions
-Supports generation of queries dynamically.
+Supports generation of query expressions based on attributes applied to class properties.

 #### IExpressionBuilder ####
-`IExpressionBuilder` provides generic methods used for building query expressions dynamically. ([source](DataModel/Expressions/IExpressionBuilder.cs))
+`IExpressionBuilder` provides generic methods used for building query expressions for properties decorated with `SearchableAttribute` and `DisplayAttribute`. ([source](DataModel/Expressions/IExpressionBuilder.cs))

 #### IQueryParameter ####
 `IQueryParameter` represents part of a search expression used to construct a valid left-hand side of an equation. ([source](DataModel/Expressions/IQueryParameter.cs))

 #### ISearchableMemberMetadata ####
-`ISearchableMemberMetadata` represents a class member for which dynamic build query expressions is supported. ([source](DataModel/Expressions/ISearchableMemberMetadata.cs))
+`ISearchableMemberMetadata` represents a class member for which query expressions can be built. ([source](DataModel/Expressions/ISearchableMemberMetadata.cs))

 ###